 operating channel width: The channel width in which the station (STA) is currently able to receive.

-orthogonal frequency division multiple access (OFDMA): An orthogonal frequency division multiplexing (OFDM)-based multiple access technique by which multiple stations (STAs) either simultaneously transmit to a single STA, or simultaneously receive from a single STA, independent PSDUs over different groups of subcarriers.
+orthogonal frequency division multiple access: [OFDMA] An orthogonal frequency division multiplexing (OFDM)-based multiple access technique by which multiple stations (STAs) either simultaneously transmit to a single STA, or simultaneously receive from a single STA, independent PSDUs over different groups of subcarriers.

-overlapping basic service set (OBSS): A basic service set (BSS) operating on the same channel as the station’s (STA’s) BSS and within (either partly or wholly) its basic service area (BSA).
+overlapping basic service set: [OBSS] A basic service set (BSS) operating on the same channel as the station’s (STA’s) BSS and within (either partly or wholly) its basic service area (BSA).

-over-the-air fast basic service set (BSS) transition (FT): An FT method in which the station (STA) communicates over a wireless medium (WM) link to the target access point (AP).
+over-the-air fast basic service set (BSS) transition (FT): [over-the-air fast BSS transition, over-the-air FT] An FT method in which the station (STA) communicates over a wireless medium (WM) link to the target access point (AP).

-over-the-distribution-system (over-the-DS) fast basic service set (BSS) transition (FT): An FT method in which the station (STA) communicates with the target access point (AP) via the current AP.
+over-the-distribution-system (over-the-DS) fast basic service set (BSS) transition (FT): [over-the-DS fast BSS transition, over-the-DS FT] An FT method in which the station (STA) communicates with the target access point (AP) via the current AP.

 pairwise: Referring to, or an attribute of, two entities that are associated with each other, e.g., an access point (AP) and an associated station (STA), or two STAs in an independent basic service set (IBSS) network.
 This term is used to refer to a type of encryption key hierarchy pertaining to keys shared by only two entities.